George Harold Eardley

+Biography

 Eardley was 32 years old, and an acting sergeant in the 4th Battalion, King's Shropshire Light Infantry, British Army during the Second World War when he was awarded the VC.

-On 16 October 1944 east of Overloon, the Netherlands, Sergeant Eardley's platoon was ordered to clear some orchards where a strong opposition was holding up the advance, but 80 yd away from the objective the platoon was halted by automatic fire from machine-gun posts.
-Sergeant Eardley spotted one of these posts and moving forward under heavy fire killed the officer at the post with a grenade.
+On 16 October 1944, east of Overloon, the Netherlands, Sergeant Eardley's platoon was ordered to clear some orchards where a strong opposition was holding up the advance, but 80 yd away from the objective the platoon was halted by automatic fire from machine-gun posts.
+Sergeant Eardley spotted one of these posts and moving forward under heavy fire killed the occupants at the post with a grenade.
 He went on to destroy two more posts single-handed, under fire so intense that it daunted those who were with him, but his action enabled the platoon to achieve its objective and thus ensured the success of the whole attack.

 He later was appointed company sergeant major (CSM).

+In June 1964 Eardley was involved in a car crash, the crash killed his first wife Winfred.
+Eardley survived the crash, but he had to have a limb amputated.

+Following the death of his first wife Winfred, Eardley would later marry Nancy Barnett whom Eardley had dated during his teenage years.

+Eardly died on 11 September aged 79, he was survived by his second wife Nancy and one of his children.

 Eardley was interred at Macclesfield Cemetery in Cheshire.

+Medals and Honours

+George Harold Eardley VC MM was awarded the following medals: